-• During November through December, authors of Program Review submissions receiving a "proficient" or "needs improvement" may or most address the comments and resubmit within 30 days.
+Program faculty, staff and managers will review and revise planning priorities.
+Departments should also work with the OIE staff to finalize measurable goals and for assistance in completing the plans according to the process.

-- Program faculty, staff and managers will review and revise planning priorities.
-This process should include at least one in-person meeting to develop, revise and finalize unit plans for the next academic year.
-Departments should also work with the Office of Institutional Effectiveness staff to finalize measurable goals and for assistance in completing the plans according to the process. - The Planning and Budget Committee and Institutional Effectiveness Committee will assess the Program Review Cycle to make sure that program reviews are being completed in a timely fashion.
-If not, the College needs to explore possible methods to insure completion of program reviews in a timely fashion.
+The PBC and IEC will assess the PR Cycle to make sure that program reviews are completed in a timely fashion.
+If not, the College will explore possible approaches to ensure completion of program reviews in a timely fashion.